KyleTreptow/mtg-deckbuilder/README.md

 ## Welcome to mt MTG Deckbuilder App

-We're going to be making use of https://magicthegathering.io/ for all of our data
+We're going to be making use of https://magicthegathering.io/ for all of our data.

+Basic idea is to be able to search for specific cards and add them to 'decks' and/or 'sidebards'

 ### Stack